-Presumption of Market Rate Terms:
+1. Presumption of Market Terms:

-When selling, leasing, or otherwise entering into transactions involving real property, the District shall pursue maximum market value and other then-current market terms, Uunless the Board adopts a resolution that makes an express finding that the disposition transaction involving of District property for less than market terms rate.

-confers significant benefit to the District and the communities it serves, the District shall pursue maximum market value for any sale, lease, or disposition under this policy.
-Any express finding justifying less than market terms shall be under exceptional circumstances, consider the following factors or combination of factors, and be assessed through the PPS Racial Equity & Social Justice lens:
+When entering into leases involving real property, the District shall pursue maximum market value and other then-current market terms, unless the Board adopts a resolution that makes an express finding that the transaction involving District property for less than market terms confers significant benefit to the District and the communities it serves.
+Any express finding justifying less than market terms shall be under extraordinary circumstances, defined as extraordinary or other unusual circumstances beyond the control of the parties ("Extraordinary Circumstances"); consider the factors below or combination of factors; and be assessed through the PPS Racial Equity & Social Justice lens.

-- a.
-Extraordinary General economic or other unusual conditions circumstances beyond the control of all parties ("Extraordinary Circumstances").
-In this case, the other party must provide documentation evidence of the impact of these circumstances on their its financial status, evidence of prior prudent efforts to manage risks and impacts, and of efforts made to explore options other than financial or other relief from PPS the District.; such as recession or pandemic - b.
-The costs and/or benefits to PPSthe District of offering below-market terms.
+The other party must provide evidence of the impact of Extraordinary Circumstances on its financial status, prior prudent efforts to manage risks and impacts, and efforts made to explore options other than financial or other relief from the District.